weitzhandler/Fayde/README.md

 Inspired by Silverlight; XAML engine using Javascript and rendering to the HTML5 Canvas.

-Please check out the [wiki](https://github.com/wsick/Fayde/wiki) for more information.
+Please check out the [wiki](https://github.com/wsick/Fayde/wiki), or [my website](http://wsick.github.io/Fayde/), for more information.

 ## Dependencies